PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ```

 > ### Independent Variation ![](../Info.png)
-> We have chosen to clone and modiry our build script and jenkins file to each service.
+> We have chosen to clone and modify our build script and `Jenkinsfile` for each service.
 Whilst we could have created a single parameterized script to deploy our
 > services it is usually better to have a build script per service.
 That way the build may be customized as required for each service without introducing
 > complication into a master build script.

 Recall from our microservice chapter that the `auditservice` and `eventservice` require `mongodb` and `redis` to run correctly so we need to ensure that these elements are deployed as part of our overall pipeline.
-To do this create a directory called `infrastructure` under `micro` and add a `build.sh` and a `Jenkinsfile` they should contain the following code, for `build.sh`:
+To do this create a directory called `infrastructure` under `micro` and add a `build.sh` and a `Jenkinsfile` which should contain the following code, for `build.sh`:

 ```sh
 #!/bin/bash